 These were exciting times for me, my hard work had begun to pay off sooner than I could have imagined, but I wasn’t done yet.

 Our daily habits create our lives, for better or for worse.
-By making small course-corrections with my food & exercise habits, I was able to create the body I had always wanted.
+By making small course-corrections with my food & exercise habits, keeping the Slight Edge in mind, I was able to create the body I had always wanted.